russross/blackfriday/README.md

 *  **Parts**, use the special part header `-#` to start a new part.
 This follows the header syntax, so `-# Part {#part1}` is a valid part header.

+*  **Math support**, use `$$` as the delimiter.
+If the math is part of a paragraph it will be displayed inline, if the entire paragraph consists out of math it considered display math.
+No attempt is made to parse what is between the `$$`.

 # Todo

 *   fenced code blocks -> source code with language etc.